A debit card is a popular type of money that many of us carry with us.

 Unlike the common debit cards, a prepaid debit card is not linked to your savings bank account.
 In order to use this debit card, the cardholder first needs to load money into the card.

-An international debit card is one which can be used to conduct transactions overseas.
+An international debit card is one that can be used to conduct transactions overseas.
 Not only this, this card can also be used to withdraw money at international bank ATMs.
 It is important to know that upon overseas usage, an extra charge called Foreign Exchange mark-up is levied.

 As the name clearly suggests, these are not physical debit cards.
 By the word virtual, it means that this card can be accessed via phone or internet for making online payments.